This pellet grill says it can smoke and sear—does it work?

 The large-capacity hopper

-The hopper—the container that holds the pellets before they’re fed into the grill—was large enough to hold an entire 20-pound bag of pellets.
-We also like that the hopper has an access panel that makes it easy to drain the pellets, a nice feature that kept us from hand-scooping pellets when we wanted to change pellet flavors.
+The hopper is the container that holds the pellets before they feed into the grill.
+The one on Weber EX6 is large enough to hold an entire 20-pound bag of pellets.
+We also like that the hopper has an access panel that makes it easy to drain the pellets.
+This is a nice feature that keeps us from hand-scooping pellets when we want to change pellet flavors.

 It was quick to react to temperature changes